-Prerequisite: COMPASS reading score of 70, or a "C" or "P" in STSK 96, 98, 99, TSRE 50, 55 or 75.
+Prerequisite: ACCUPLACER® reading score of 60, or a "C" in TSRE 55.
 This course will instruct the student in fundamental concepts and techniques of photography, including aesthetics and technical aspects as a basis for creating a photographic image.
 The student will learn to use the 35 mm camera, process film, composition, print finishing, and basic printing.
 Instruction on traditional printing practice and digital technologies will be included.
 The student will be challenged to investigate photographic medium and consider its application to the making of art.
-[32-32-64/48-48-96] Lab Fee
+[48-48-96]

-ART 223 Intermediate Photography 3 CR
+ART 223 Intermediate Photography

-Prerequisite: ART 222.
+Prerequisite: completion of ART 218 or 222.
 This course will refine techniques, analysis, and production of photographs using both traditional darkroom and digital technology.
 The student will be challenged to investigate and explore his or her own creative direction.
 Students are expected to complete this course with technical proficiency and to have a fuller understanding of photography's critical context in contemporary art.
 [48-48-96]